istio/istio.io/content/en/docs/ops/integrations/skywalking/index.md

 test: no
 ---

-[Apache SkyWalking](http://skywalking.apache.org) is an application performance monitor (APM) system, especially designed for microservices, cloud native and container-based architectures.
+[Apache SkyWalking](http://skywalking.apache.org) is an application performance monitoring (APM) system, especially designed for microservices, cloud native and container-based architectures.

 ## Installation